-It’s The War on Drugs’ second and final performance at 02 Academy Brixton on a Monday night.
-The venue is freezing cold and audience members are swathed in coats and gloves (O2, please take note).
+It’s The War on Drugs’ second and final performance at 02 Academy Brixton.
+The venue is freezing cold and audience members are swathed in coats and gloves.
 After an impressive set by New York trio Amen Dunes, The War on Drugs take their place on the stage, Adam Granduciel’s personal front-of-stage territory delineated by a Turkish rug.

 Under the Pressure from Lost in the Dream, the band’s lauded album from 2014, a body of music borne from a dark period for Granduciel, a failed relationship, a disconnect from life.
 To be fair, contentment with your lot in life never did produce the best tunes.
 Performed live, all the elements that distinguish the track on the studio version shine through, the lush, rich sound, the pulsing guitars, with Granduciel’s languid vocals rising above the noise of the guitars, at other times his lyrics unintelligible, sliding down into the mix.
 He shares with Kurt Vile that distinctive, swoopy Dylanesque intonation which can sound anguished, and at other times triumphant.